tharushi11/UK-Crime-Data-Analysis/README.md

 This project demonstrates the following skills:

-Data Wrangling:
-Cleaning and preprocessing raw datasets for analysis.
+Data Wrangling:Cleaning and preprocessing raw datasets for analysis.
 Handling missing data and transforming variables.
 Statistical Analysis:
 Linear regression and ANOVA testing for hypothesis validation.